NBISweden/module-repository-submission-dm-practices/_episodes/01-introduction.md

 teaching: 5
 exercises: 0
 questions:
+- "Why submit my data to a repository?"
 - "What is data?"
-- "Why submit my data to a repository?"
 - "How do I find a suitable repository?"
 objectives:
-- "Explain what the term data is and why data should be publicly available."
+- "Explain why data should be publicly available and what the term data means."
 - "Explain different types of repositories and how to find a suitable one."
 keypoints:
+- "Benefits of sharing data are several e.g. reproducibility purposes, follow the Open Science directive, meet requirement from publishers."
 - "There are different types of data e.g. raw, processed and metadata."
-- "Benefits of sharing data are several e.g. reproducibility purposes, follow the Open Science directive, meet requirement from publishers."
 - "If possible, use a domain-specific repository since it has maximum reach in the research community."
 ---
 ## Why submit your datasets to a repository?
-### What is data?
-There are different types of data

-* Raw: straight from the instrument eg fastq, bam, cram
-* Processed: normalization, removal of outliers, expression measurements, statistics
-* Metadata: minimum information to reproduce the data, sample information, precise protocols

 ### Why should I share my data?
 * Open Science & FAIR
 * Reproducibility